reuniware/Metrader5_EA/March_2023_Work/readme.md

 # The n consecutive identical values parameter

-If we find n consecutive identical values for Kijun Sen then we have a line.
+If we find n consecutive identical values for Kijun Sen (or Tenkan Sen or SSB or SSA) then we have a line.

 This is the "minConsecutiveValues" parameter.